 - Andrew Johnson (1865-69): Andrew Johnson was the 17th and one of the

 most controversial of the American presidents.
 He was chosen to run with Lincoln in the 1864 election.
 Johnson was a Southern Democrat who steadfastly support the Union and sought valiantly to keep Tennessee in the Union.
 It was thought having a Democrat on the ticket would help Lincoln get reelectd.
 After Lincoln's assasination, Johnson sought to bring the Southern states back into the Union as quickly as possible.
 He was impeached for opposing the Reconstruction program of the Radical Republicans in Congress.

 - Ulysses Grant (1869-77): Ulysses S. Grant was the 18th president.
 He came to the Presidency a great military hero, the leading Union general in the Civil War.
 Paradoxically, many histiorians contend that the decisive Civil War General proved a weak and vascilating president.
+This is in part the continuing imprint of the Lost Cause historians.
 Other historians dispute this view and see him an upholder of Civil Rights for blacks and a supporter of efforts to move native Americans toward citzenship.
-Scrupuously honest himself, the trust he placed in friends and chronies was misplaced and he presided over one of the most corrupt asministrations.
+Grant proved the only president from LAbraham incoln to Lyndon Johnson to put the full vrce of the Federal Government behind the fight for black rights.
+One historian writes, "Southern sabotage and Northern apathydefeated his efforts, but he set down a moral that the nation finlly had to redeam."
+Scrupuously honest himself, the trust he placed in friends and chronies was misplaced and he presided over one of the country's most corrupt asministrations.

 - Rutherford Hayes (1877-81): Hayes